 GENERAL MANAGEMENT

 Naturalness and warmth, vitality, and the courage to take risks: These qualities are often used to describe Julia Hagen’s playing.
 The young cellist from Salzburg is just as convincing as a soloist with orchestra as she is in recital or in numerous chamber music constellations alongside prominent partners.
-The 29-year-old, who now lives in Vienna, combines technical mastery with high artistic standards and a direct, communicative approach to musicmaking.
+She combines technical mastery with high artistic standards and a direct, communicative approach to music-making.

 Naturalness and warmth, vitality, and the courage to take risks: These qualities are often used to describe Julia Hagen’s playing.
 The young cellist from Salzburg is just as convincing as a soloist with orchestra as she is in recital or in numerous chamber music constellations alongside prominent partners.
-The 29-year-old, who now lives in Vienna, combines technical mastery with high artistic standards and a direct, communicative approach to musicmaking.
+She combines technical mastery with high artistic standards and a direct, communicative approach to music-making.

 Julia Hagen and Igor Levit played Beethoven, Debussy and Shostakovich with much tempo and even more feeling in the Großer Saal of the Wiener Konzerthaus.